Who Are Your Readers? And How Can You Identify Them?

 People who visit my blogs and Facebook Pages could come for a variety of reasons other than a genuine interest in buying and reading my books.

 Did they return, or only visit once?
 The reports give me a few clues but nothing more than a generalized overview.
+What I really would like to know is this.

-What are book buyer demographics?
+What are my book buyer demographics?

 Are they predominantly men or women, and what age group are they?